vega/altair/doc/user_guide/interactions.rst

 so typically this functionality will be used when at least two sub-charts are present.
 In the following example,
-we attach the selection parameter to the upper chart, and then filter data in the lower chart based selection in the upper chart.
+we attach the selection parameter to the upper chart, and then filter data in the lower chart based on the selection in the upper chart.
 You can explore how the counts change in the bar chart depending on the size and position of the selection in the scatter plot.